 During a medical mission trip with MMO, students will experience a rotation through different areas of the medical clinic.
 They collect vital signs in triage, assist in lab and pharmacy, and shadow providers as they treat patients.
 These trips allow students to come into contact with the foreign mission field and understand the healthcare system within a different cultural setting.
-Our trip calendar can be found at https://medical-outreach.com/get-involved/where-we-go.
+Click here to check out our trip calendar.

 Maybe you’ve traveled on a medical mission trip before, and now you would like a behind-the-scenes look at medical missions.
 What goes into planning a trip?
 What steps are taken by missionaries on the field?
 What happens after our team leaves the field?
 With an MMO internship, each student will have a tailored experience to answer some of these questions.
 Internships are 6–12 weeks, including at least one international trip in addition to further medical and missional training.
 College students in a variety of majors (nursing, pre-med, biology, public health, pharmacy, marketing, graphic design, etc.) and medical students are welcome to apply using the button below.
 For more information, contact Hannah Bender.

 The deadline for applying for the summer 2022 internship program is December 1, 2021.